vuejs/rollup-plugin-vue/example/README.md

 Simple example
 ===

-Example bundling an UMD package with one `vue` file and exporting stylus and CSS (both minified and unminified) to different files.
+Example bundling an UMD package with one `.vue` file and exporting Stylus and CSS (both minified and unminified) to different files.

 ## Building